 According to Thomas Franklin Waters the dwelling was not built earlier than 1799. (page 353, Vol. 1, “Ipswich in the Massachusetts Bay Colony”).
 Waters recorded that John Hodgkins sold a piece of land to Nathaniel Treadwell 3rd on Feb.
-8, 1799.
+8, 1799 (163:272).
+Hodgkins had himself come into ownership only in 1796 (164:222).
 On the lot which Treadwell bought of Hodgkins, he seems to have built a store, as is evident from his deed of sale to Joseph Hale, March 5, 1799 although only a month after his purchase.
 Joseph Hale lived here for 32 years.

 The heirs of Joseph Hale sold the land, store and a house to Ebenezer Burnham, October 21, 1831.
 Ebenezer Burnham sold the same to another Joseph Hale, of a later generation, October 18 1851, but the second Joseph Hale lived here for only three years.